 The constant contact of lip and tongue piercings can also cause gum problems.
 In a 2006 study by Dental Traumatology, almost 70% of people with a basic lip stud experienced gum recession at the nearby teeth.
 This is true for tongue piercings as well, but it can be more difficult to spot as it will affect the gums behind your teeth, not in front.
 Gum recession can lead to your teeth being more sensitive to hot and cold (because the root is being exposed).
 It could also cause spaces to form between the gums and teeth, which can trap food and debris, as well as not looking very nice!

-Luckily, you can prevent most of them with the right care and caution, and regular visits to your dentist so that they can catch any problems before they develop.
+Luckily, you can prevent most of them with the right care and caution, and regular visits to your local dentist in Milton Keynes so that they can catch any problems before they develop.

 Care And Caution of course, we aren’t saying no one should ever have a facial piercing!
 But if you do, or you’re thinking about it, it is important to understand that there are some health risks that come with this bold fashion choice.
 Understanding how to care for your new piercing and your mouth will play an important part in preventing any damage and keeping you healthy.
 Before you have your piercing make sure you go to a reputable piercer who will pierce in the right place to cause minimal damage to your teeth, gums, lips and/or tongue.
 When you first have your piercing done make sure you invest in a good antiseptic mouthwash (we recommend Peroxyl) and use 3 times daily until the piercing is fully healed.
 For ladies with lip piercings, make sure no makeup is applied around the area to prevent infection.
 For tongue piercings, make sure you brush your bar as well as your teeth every day.